MTI TEK

 |Enable colorized output.

-The first line of the output display the total number of blocks contained within the directory.
+The first line of the output displays the total number of blocks contained within the directory.

 The following lines list details of each file and directory.